brenoliradev/auth-login-form/README.md

   * React-router-dom;
   * Axios.

-* Status:
 * This project is finished, but:
-        * Waiting a code review to upgrade what is able.
+  * Waiting a code review to upgrade what is able;
   * Waiting to deploy it.